Amog-OS/AmogOS/README.md

 ### RPI only features, not present on x86_64 build
 - 64-bit kernel enabled by default for speed, as well as to enable Wine support on RPI 3.
-- Preinstall CommanderPi, piwiz, Box86, Pi Power Tools, pi-apps, Colour Emoji Font, Stacer, legendary launcher (to replace Epic Games Launcher), and preinstall a 64-bit container to run aarch64 apps.
+- Preinstalled CommanderPi, piwiz, Box86, Pi Power Tools, pi-apps, Colour Emoji Font, Stacer, legendary launcher (to replace Epic Games Launcher), and a 64-bit container to run aarch64 apps.
 - Wine + box86 preinstalled for x86 windows syscall translation.
 - piKiss and Pi-Apps preinstalled so you can install some games and also A M O N G U S.
 (Among Us will run at ~5 fps on multiplayer play.
 It runs rather poorly, but for a game never intended to run on a CPU the size of a thumb with 2 layers of syscall translation (x86 windows -> x86 linux -> arm linux), it's decent.
 A small resolution is needed for the game to run without poor framerates).